bob-dinger/Texas_Indicators/education/Percent of students at or above Meets Grade Level on the STAAR Grade 3 reading assessment/report.md

 ## Education

-### Goal: K-12
+### Goal: Early childhood

-Texas students graduate high school ready for postsecondary success
+Texas children get a strong early start to succeed in school and life

 ### Type: Primary indicator